top of page

 2 days ago2 min read

-SATURDAY OF THE THIRTY-FOURTH WEEK IN ORDINARY TIME, NOVEMBER 29, 2025
+THURSDAY OF THE FIRST WEEK IN ORDINARY TIME, JANUARY 15, 2026

 Olivia M. Bannan